massplatform/bidsim/README.md

 # MASS BIDSIM

-Command line tool to simulate bids from Exchanges
+Command line tool to simulate bids from Exchanges for Linux, Windows & MacOS

 ## Installation
-Requires NodeJS 16.x and the NPM tool
+Requires NodeJS 16.x and the NPM tool.
+For the tool to run, the Chrome environment variable for the runtime must be set.
+(This should be the case for most installations of Chrome as a default)

 ``` bash
 git clone https://github.com/massplatform/bidsim